yl3564/STAT293_SIMPLE/README.md

 ## Final Report \& Slides
 Final report writing files and figures are saved in `FinalReport/`.
+Final report generated file is `FinalReport.zip`.
-The compiled PDF file is `FinalReport.pdf`.
+Final report compiled PDF file is `FinalReport.pdf`.
+The slides generated file is `FinalSlides.zip`.
 The slides is `FinalSlides.pdf`.

 ## References